 No – it’s not your bones cracking.
-There has been great debate over the past few years as to what causes the popping sound when you receive an adjustment.
-Some research has shown that it is the formation of gas bubbles that causes the audible ‘pop’ due to the pressure change in the joint when it is stretched.
-Other research suggests that it is the actually the collapse of the bubbles that creates the signature noise of an adjustment.
+There has been great debate between Chiropractors over the past few years as to what causes the popping sound when you receive an adjustment.
+Some research has shown that it is the formation of gas bubbles that cause the audible ‘pop’ due to the pressure change in the joint when it is stretched.
+Other research suggests that it is actually the collapse of the bubbles that creates the signature noise of a Chiropractic adjustment.
 So which is it?

-The most recent evidence suggests that it is the collapse of the air pockets/bubbles that make the popping sound.
-There is no doubt that stretching or pushing a joint just past its normal physiological range (which is what occurs during an adjustment) creates a lowered pressure in the joint and air bubbles are created, but it seems that it’s the subsequent collapse of these bubbles that gives us the sound.
+The most recent Chiropractic evidence suggests that it is the collapse of the air pockets/bubbles that make the popping sound.
+Our Oakville Chiropractor thinks there is no doubt that stretching or pushing a joint just past its normal physiological range (which is what occurs during an adjustment) creates a lowered pressure in the joint and air bubbles are created, but it seems that it’s the subsequent collapse of these bubbles that gives us the sound

-Would we be surprised if a new article came out next month to contradict this research?
+Would Chiropractors be surprised if a new article came out next month to contradict this research?
 Absolutely not.
 But for now – this is what we’re going to go with.

 What we can be sure of is that it’s the gas in the joint that causes the noise.
 Is it the formation or the collapse?
 The best evidence right now suggests it’s the collapse.
 Similar to opening a pop can and releasing the pressure, the collapse of these bubbles and release of the gas around the joint can release pressure as well!